A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion: Numerical Studies

 \subsection{Spiky Matrices}

-We now consider spiky matrices generated by factor matrices $\M U^*$ and $\M V^*$ with entries drawn from a heavy-tailed $t$-distribution as described at the beginning of Section~\ref{sec: simulation}.
-Specifically, we consider a square matrix $\M{\Theta}^* \in \Real^{m \times n}$ with $m=n=1000$ and rank $r^*=1$.
+We now consider 1-bit matrix completion with spiky underlying matrices, which has not been investigated in the literature.
+We generated spiky matrices as described in Section~\ref{sec: 3.1}.
+Specifically, we considered a square matrix $\M{\Theta}^* \in \Real^{m \times n}$ with $m=n=1000$ and rank $r^*=1$.
 We set the degrees of freedom $\nu$ to $10$, $5$, and $4$ to generate underlying matrices at low, intermediate, and high spikiness levels.
-The corresponding average spikiness ratios (with standard deviation in the parenthesis) over $20$ replicates are $16.84~ (2.15)$, $32.07~ (4.08)$, and $48.99~(5.28)$, respectively.
-We consider the probit model with a noise level $\sigma = 2$.
-At each spikiness level, we vary the fraction of observed entries $\rho$ over $\{0.2, 0.3, \cdots, 1\}$.
-We estimate the rank $r$ of \texttt{MMGN} and \texttt{TraceNorm} from $\{1,2,3,4, 5\}$ using the validation procedure.
-The supplementary materials contain results of the same experiment but with the noise level $\sigma=1$.
+The corresponding average spikiness ratios (with standard deviation in the parenthesis) over $20$ replicates are $17.57~ (2.02)$, $33.16~ (4.94)$, and $47.19~(5.65)$, respectively.
+We considered the probit model with a noise level $\sigma = 2$.
+At each spikiness level, we varied the observation fraction $\rho$ over $\{0.2, 0.3, \cdots, 1\}$.
+We estimated the rank $r$ from $\{1,2,3,4, 5\}$ using the validation procedure for \texttt{MMGN}, \texttt{TraceNorm}, \texttt{GD}, \texttt{LBFGS} and \texttt{Manopt} but provided the true rank for \texttt{MaxNorm}.

-\Fig{spiky-t} displays simulation results at the three spikiness levels.
-The top panel shows that at the low spikiness level, \texttt{MMGN} consistently achieves higher accuracy, in recovering both the underlying matrix $\M \Theta^*$ and the distribution matrix $\Phi(\M \Theta^*)$, than \texttt{TraceNorm} and \texttt{MaxNorm} over different values of $\rho$.
-At lower fractions of observed entries, when $\rho$ is less than $0.6$, \texttt{MaxNorm} produces smaller estimation errors in recovering $\M \Theta^*$ in comparison to \texttt{TraceNorm} but larger errors at higher fractions of observed entries, when $\rho$ exceeds $0.6$.
-However, \texttt{MaxNorm} recovers the underlying distribution more accurately than \texttt{TraceNorm}, as shown in the top middle panel of \Fig{spiky-t}.
-As in the first experiment in the non-spiky case, this discrepancy between the estimation of $\M \Theta^*$ and $\Phi(\M \Theta^*)$ comes from the nonlinear transformation from $\M \Theta^*$ to $\Phi(\M \Theta^*)$.
-We give a detailed explanation at the end of this section.
+\Fig{spiky-t} shows results under the three spikiness levels.
+The top panel shows that at the low spikiness level, \texttt{MMGN} and the three generic schemes consistently achieved higher accuracy, in recovering both the underlying matrix $\M \Theta^*$ and the distribution matrix $\Phi(\M \Theta^*)$, than \texttt{TraceNorm} and \texttt{MaxNorm} over a wide range of values of $\rho$. \texttt{MaxNorm} achieved smaller errors in comparison to \texttt{TraceNorm} when $\rho < 0.8$ but larger errors at higher observation fractions when $\rho \geq 0.8$.
+However, \texttt{MaxNorm} recovered the underlying distribution more accurately than \texttt{TraceNorm}, as shown in the top middle panel of \Fig{spiky-t}.